atlassian-labs/cloud-transition-tools/README.md

 ```

 ### Contribution guidelines ###
+Make sure you follow the below guidelines before contributing to the project.

 #### Linting and Formatting
 We use Detekt for Linting and Ktlint for formatting.
 To format and lint the code, run the following command:
 ```
 mvn detekt:check
 ```
 We use Sonarlint for local code quality checks.
 Install Sonarlint plugin in your IDE and run the code quality checks.
+Make sure all formatting and linting issues are resolved before raising a PR.

 #### SonarQube and Code Coverage
 JaCoCo(Java Code Coverage) is used for code coverage.
 After running all the unit tests, you can view the report at `target/site/jacoco/index.html`.